When is Homecoming season 2 released? What’s going to happen?

 Amazon has not but revealed an air date for the second sequence of Homecoming, which was initially ordered for 2 seasons.
 We’ll replace this web page as quickly as extra info is introduced.

-In January, it was introduced that Julia Roberts is not going to be reprising her function for sequence two of Homecoming.
+In January, it was introduced that Julia Roberts won’t be reprising her position for sequence two of Homecoming.

-Roberts’ portrayal of the sequence lead, caseworker Heidi Bergman, marked her first common half in a TV sequence however the actress solely had a one-year deal to star within the present, based on The Hollywood Reporter.
+Roberts’ portrayal of the sequence lead, caseworker Heidi Bergman, marked her first common half in a TV sequence however the actress solely had a one-year deal to star within the present, in keeping with The Hollywood Reporter.

 What occurred in Homecoming season 1?

-The psychological thriller, primarily based on a podcast of the identical identify, instructed the story of Heidi Bergman, a counsellor in a privately run retreat for returning warfare veterans who befriends an enthralling younger soldier, Walter Cruz.
+The psychological thriller, based mostly on a podcast of the identical identify, informed the story of Heidi Bergman, a counsellor in a privately run retreat for returning struggle veterans who befriends an enthralling younger soldier, Walter Cruz.

 Over the course of the sequence, we found that the Homecoming facility isn’t truly serving to the troopers, it’s being run by a shady pharmaceutical company referred to as Geist which is pumping them with a drug that claims to deal with PTSD, however is definitely deleting their reminiscences in order that the federal government can’t redeploy them.

-Years later, after Thomas Carrasco from the Division of Defence begins to research the case and Heidi is ready to re-access her reminiscences, she travels to see Walter solely to search out he has forgotten her fully.
+Years later, after Thomas Carrasco from the Division of Defence begins to analyze the case and Heidi is ready to re-access her reminiscences, she travels to see Walter solely to search out he has forgotten her totally.

 What’s going to occur in Homecoming season 2?

-For now, any plot particulars are being stored below wraps, and the TV present has already strayed from the podcast’s authentic storyline so we will’t actually check with that for any info.
+For now, any plot particulars are being saved beneath wraps, and the TV present has already strayed from the podcast’s unique storyline so we are able to’t actually confer with that for any info.

-However we will actually speculate as to what we will count on from a second season with out Heidi Bergman…
+However we are able to actually speculate as to what we are able to anticipate from a second season with out Heidi Bergman…

-The brand new episodes may hone in on Geist’s subsequent shady enterprise enterprise, the ascension of Audrey Temple and Thomas Carrasco’s additional investigations.
+The brand new episodes might hone in on Geist’s subsequent shady enterprise enterprise, the ascension of Audrey Temple and Thomas Carrasco’s additional investigations.

-Listed here are all of the questions we have now forward of sequence two.
+Listed below are all of the questions we now have forward of sequence two.

 What’s the Homecoming podcast?